 - Serve warm with a side of chili sauce or as-is.

 - The Daikon radish should be moist but not too wet.
 If your daikon has lots of water content, reduce the water needed in the batter.

 - Once it’s steamed, the top of the cake may seem watery.
-As long as the fork comes out clean, the cake is ready, and let it cool completely.
+As long as the fork has no dry flour, the cake is ready, and let it cool completely.